vightel/FloodMapsWorkshop/README.md

 	* Select one data set at a time
 	  * EO-1 ALI
 	  * Landsat Archive L8 OLI/TIRS
-	* Additional criteria < 10% or 20% clouds
+	* Additional criteria < 10% clouds
 	* Hit results and export ALL your result in csv format
 	* store csv files in ./data/csv
 	* cd $WORKSHOP_DIR/csv